๐Ÿš€limited beta -

 not for you if

-You're building purely for fun with no business goals
+You're building purely for fun with no intention of charging

-You're looking for someone else to handle the business stuff
+You're looking for someone to handle sales and marketing for you

 stop building. start shipping.

-your first paying customer is waiting. you just need to talk to them.
+your first paying customer is waiting. you just need to stop coding and go talk to them.